Medieval Serbian coinage

-The first mention of a "Serbian dinar" dates back to the reign of Stefan Nemanjić in 1214.
+The first mention of a Serbian dinar was in the reign of Stefan Nemanjić in 1214.
 Until the fall of the Serbian Despotate in 1459, most of the Serbian rulers minted silver dinar coins.

 Emperor Stefan Dušan adopted the Byzantine hyperpyron (perper), a large unit of currency: the imperial tax was one perper per year per house.

 The first Serbian dinars, like many other Southern European coins, replicated Venetian grosso, including characters in Latin (the word dux replaced with the word rex).
 For many years it was one of the main export articles of medieval Serbia, considering the relative abundance of silver coming from Serbian mines.
 While multiple foreign currencies circulated medieval Serbia, medieval dinar nevertheless maintained stable value from early thirteen till the mid fourteen century when 24 dinars were exchanged for 1 gold coin ducat.
-Venetians were weary of this, and Dante Alighieri went so far as to put the Serbian king of his time, Stefan Milutin, in Hell as forgerer (along with his Portuguese and Norwegian counterparts):
+Venetians were weary of this, and Dante Alighieri put the Serbian king of his time, Stefan Milutin, in Hell as a forger.

-E quel di Portogallo e di Norvegia lì si conosceranno, e quel di Rascia che male ha visto il conio di Vinegia.